-HSC students who indicate on their HSC Entry Form that they wish to be notified of their ATAR will receive an ATAR Advice Notice from the Universities Admission Centre (UAC) at about the same time they receive their Higher School Certificate (HSC) results from the Board of Studies.
+HSC students who indicate on their HSC Entry Form that they wish to be notified of their ATAR will receive an ATAR Advice Notice from the Universities Admission Centre (UAC) at about the same time they receive their Higher School Certificate (HSC) results from the NSW Education Standards Authority (NESA).
 However, not all ATAR Advice Notices will show an ATAR.
 These include: